zosia-hci/zosia-hci.github.io/_portfolio/6-2023-on_blog.md

 <img src='images/vip3.png'>

 # Solution Direction
-We finally settled on the best solution for the creators: Giving a Sense of Accomplishment.
+We finally settled on the best solution for the creators: <b>Giving a Sense of Accomplishment</b>.

 The question is, when does a creator feel a sense of accomplishement?
 Within our previously done research, we found two answers:
 * By communicating with others